 To my surprise, I also found myself working for our local paper as a weekly columnist.
 This job took me all over our Appalachian county, meeting fascinating people and gathering amazing stories.
 Our third daughter, Beatrix (named after Beatrix Potter), was born.
 After seven years, we again moved across the country to join family, this time in the Pacific Northwest.

 In Poulsbo, Washington, I decided to give my full attention to children’s writing and workshops in elementary schools.
 Martin and I have presented in Seattle through Writers in the Schools, but mainly I like to focus my attention more locally.
 In our first year here, we jointly conducted writing and song-writing workshops at our local elementary school.
 In 2014, we were spotlight authors at Poulsbo Elementary School, visiting all grades over the course of several days.

-Five of my stories have been published in award-winning magazines Ladybug and Spider; more are upcoming in Spider, Ladybug, and Cricket.
+Five of my stories have been published or are forthcoming in award-winning magazines Cricket, Spider, Ladybug and Babybug.
 All these stories reflect a different and wonderful place I have lived around the world.
-In October 2015 I visited Montana Public Radio’s Pea Green Boat, where I read my story, “Apple Days” and talked about writing and apples.
+In October 2015, I visited Montana Public Radio’s Pea Green Boat, where I read my story, “Apple Days” and talked about writing and apples.

 I am currently at work fine-tuning a book for middle readers.
 I hope the publication of Reading Beauty will lead me into yet more elementary schools so I may join my favorite writers—kids—in the great work of imagination and story-telling.

 In my free time, I love dancing, singing, and reading with my three lovely daughters as well as gardening (but not very well) and exploring the Pacific Northwest and beyond with my dear husband.
-My days are spent writing in our local library or, on rainy days, by our woodstove at home, where our crazy and lovable jack-russell terrier, Charley, keeps me company.
+My days are spent writing in our local library or, on rainy days, by our woodstove at home, where our crazy and lovable border-collie/lab, Jemma, keeps me company.